LAMP High School

 Loveless Academic Magnet Program High school, known as LAMP High School, is a magnet high school in Montgomery, Alabama.
 It was housed in the former Loveless School.
-It has a student body of around 490.
+It has a student body of around 500 students.
 LAMP was originally part of Sidney Lanier High School, became a separate school and moved further into West Montgomery in the 2000s, and then temporarily resided in the old Houston Hill Middle School near downtown Montgomery before moving to the old Montgomery Mall off of South Boulevard in 2017.

 History

 Loveless School was established in 1923 and named for Henry Allen Loveless.
 It became a junior high school.
 Prominent alumni include civil rights lawyer Fred Gray.
 Aurelia Browder taught veterans at the school.
 It closed in 1999 and became home to LAMP High School.

 Rankings

 In 2008, LAMP was named #18 on U.S. News & World Report's Gold Medal List and #56 in Newsweek's list of the top 1000 high schools in the United States.
 In 2011, Newsweek ranked LAMP as the 13th best high school in the United States.
 In 2013, LAMP was named the #1 high magnet high school in the nation, #1 in the state, and #7 overall by U.S. News & World Report.